WSUCptSCapstone-S25-F25/-cereo-fullstackapp-/README.md

 #### Starting the Backend
 1. Open a terminal and go to `/backend`.
 2. Run `pip install -r requirements.txt` to install dependencies.
+   - If it prompts pg_config-related errors, make sure PostgreSQL is installed, then run `setx PATH "%PATH%;C:\Program Files\PostgreSQL\17\bin` in terminal.
 3. Start the backend with `uvicorn main:app --reload` (runs on port 8000).
    - If this fails, try `python .\main.py` instead.
 4. Access API docs at http://localhost:8000/docs.